Mads Junker

 Mads Junker (born 21 April 1981) is a Danish football pundit and former footballer who played as a striker.
-He played seven matches for the Danish national team.
+He played seven matches for the Denmark national team.

 During his career, and increasingly after his retirement in 2015, Junker worked as a pundit and commentator for DR and TV 2.

 Club career

-Born in Copenhagen, Junker had his debut in the Danish Superliga in 2000, playing for Lyngby BK while attending High School on the side.
+Born in Copenhagen, Junker made his debut in the Danish Superliga in 2000, playing for Lyngby BK while attending High School on the side.
 Although attracting attention from abroad, he signed with Brøndby IF in December 2001 on a four-year contract.
 Due to financial difficulties in Lyngby BK he was allowed to leave on a free transfer.
-Junker was never a great success and was allowed to go on loan to First Division side Ølstykke FC.
-Junker did not fit into the 4–2–3–1 system favoured by Brøndby manager Michael Laudrup and in 2004 he was sold to FC Nordsjælland.
+Junker was never a great success, and he was allowed to go on loan to First Division side Ølstykke FC.
+Junker did not fit into the 4–2–3–1 system favoured by Brøndby manager Michael Laudrup and in 2004; he was sold to FC Nordsjælland.

 Nordsjælland

 At FC Nordsjælland Junker got off to a flying start, scoring 11 goals in the first half of the season.
 During the last half, however, he only managed to score twice.

-In his second season he was caught red handed cheating his team mates in a series of poker games.
+In his second season, he was caught red-handed cheating his teammates in a series of poker games.
 In total, Junker swindled his team mates out of 100.000–150.000 DKK.
-Junker said his desire to win had caused him to use dishonest means, and stated that the incident had taught him a lesson as well as cost a few friendships.
-As punishment he was replaced as vice-captain by Kim Christensen.
+Junker said his desire to win had caused him to use dishonest means, and stated that the incident had taught him a lesson as well as cost him a few friendships.
+As punishment, he was replaced as vice-captain by Kim Christensen.

 After the gambling incident Junker became increasingly modest, always praising team performance instead of personal ability.
 Whether this had an influence is unknown, but Junker finally found the stability that had been lacking.
-Citing the 4–4–2 system and his team as a major factor, Junker scored 15 goals in first half of the season, thus once again attracting attention from abroad.
+Citing the 4–4–2 system and his team as a major factor, Junker scored 15 goals in the first half of the season, thus once again attracting attention from abroad.